 You can ride a horse or walk to Tiger’s Nest.
 It is a challenging trek so you will gain merit with every step.
 The view from the Paro Valley to the monastery is worth your climb.
 The hike starts from a gentle forest with some prayer flags.
 After passing a creek and some water-powered prayer wheels, the trail starts getting steeper.

 On the halfway up the monastery, there is a nice teahouse with great views of Taktsang Monastery that makes a welcome stopping point.
 You can get some tea and take a break here.
 You can continue climbing to the viewpoint, where's the best place to take photos of Taktsang.
 From here, you will walk down a series of steep stairs to a waterfall to achieve your final ascent to the entrance.
 Here you will be required to leave your backpacks, cameras, and phones.

 In the afternoon, you will visit Kyichu Lhakhang, the oldest temple in Bhutan.
 After visiting today’s attractions, your tour guide can also take you to visit the ordinary market in Paro, where you can buy some handicrafts with Bhutanese characteristics.

 Stay overnight in Paro

-Your guide will pick you up from your hotel and take you to the airport, and help you with checking in for your flight from Bhutan.
+Your guide will pick you up from your hotel, take you to the airport, and help you check in for your flight from Bhutan.

 I just returned to Beijing yesterday and I wanted to let you know that I had a wonderful trip to Tibet.
 Your company arranged everything very well, and Lobsang was an excellent tour guide, I was deeply impressed by how hard-working and dedicated he was, especially when he helped arrange my nucleic a ....Read more testimonials...